addiscent/vagrant-ruby-rails/README.md

 Ensure you are still in the "vagrant ssh" session in your terminal program.

 Enter the following commands.
-These commands build and _WEBrick_ serve a web page from an example _Rails_ app named "myapp" :
+These commands build and serve a web page from an example _Rails_ app named "myapp" :

 > $ cd /vagrant/workspace && rails new myapp && cd myapp && rails s -b 0.0.0.0

-Terminal output messages show the progress of the command above, which builds the scaffolding for a new Rails app named "myapp", and then executes the Rails _WEBrick_ server.
+Terminal output messages shown below trace the progress of the command above, which builds the scaffolding for a new Rails app named "myapp", and then executes the Rails server.

-        exist
-        create  README.rdoc
-        create  Rakefile
             .
             .
+        Puma starting in single mode...
+        * Version 3.4.0 (ruby 2.3.1-p112), codename: Owl Bowl Brawl
             .
-        * bin/rake: spring inserted
-        * bin/rails: spring inserted
             .
-                  .
-                  .
-        => Booting WEBrick
-        => Rails 4.2.6 application starting...
-                  .
-                  .
-                  .
-        [2015-04-17 23:08:48] INFO  WEBrick::HTTPServer#start: pid=7526 port=3000
+        Use Ctrl-C to stop

-The Rails built-in _WEBrick_ test server is now running.
+The Rails default test server, Puma, is now running.

 Use a web browser on your _host_ to examine the resulting example web page at URL :